tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - kubelet - agent to interact with the cluster control plane
 - Kubernetes API used for communication between the control plane and kubelet agent
 - Pods are the smallest unit of computing in Kubernetes Shared storage and networking "one-container-one-pod" is very common PODS ARE NONPERMANENT
+- kube-apiserver - the frond-end for the Kubernetes control plane.
+It's what nodes and other cluster elements interact with.
+Can be horizontally scaled for HA and performance.
+- etcd provides a highly-available key value store used within the cluster.
+It's used as the main backing store fro the cluster.